-The Enlightenment and the History of Intelligence
+The Enlightenment and the Fate of Intelligence

 We are leaving behind our Enlightenment legacy and have no idea what the consequences will be.

-Here you’ll find experiments in thinking: meditations on science and myth, technology and democracy, ancient rhythms and computational speeds.
 Nothing here aims at final answers.
 Everything is part of a longer practice of learning how to move with a time that is deeply out of joint.

 Our Computable World